What is Halal Certification?

 3).
 Source Traceability:

 Traceability is the capability to trace something in some cases.
-It is interpreted as verifying the history, location, or application of an item using documented recorded identification.
+It is interpreted as verifying an item’s history, location, or application using documented recorded identification.

 Halal Quality Infrastructure in Pakistan regarding standards